 There are number of myths in regards to the root canal procedure, including precisely what the procedure does, and just how distressing it is.
 In a root canal treatment, a dental practitioner removes the infected pulp with a dental file and forms the empty canal.
 Then, the duct is filled by the dentist using a pink material called gutta-perch and seals the teeth it with a crown.

 Many people worry that root canal treatment is not painless.
 When completed with a trained endodontist, the root canal procedure should should have a topical anesthetic applied and pain-free.
 Occasionally individuals have mild pain for a day or 2 following the procedure when biting down, however, the pain is normal and could be treated with ibuprofen.

 A root canal is frequently necessary if an individual desires to maintain an abscessed or damaged tooth.
-A Leander dentist who has expertise in performing the procedure, can help ensure the procedure is as comfortable and pain-free as possible.
-As always, avoiding dental problems before they occur are easier, so remember to visit your dentist for routine checkups to prevent dental deycay and other dental disorders.
+Your dentist can help ensure the procedure is as comfortable and pain-free as possible.
+As always, avoiding dental problems before they occur are easier, so remember to visit your dentist for routine checkups to prevent dental decay and other dental disorders.